-We are subject to lawsuits and other claims in the ordinary course of our business.
-In particular, we may face arbitration claims and lawsuits brought by our clients who have bought financial products we distribute or asset management or other financial services that we provide which turned out to be unsuitable for any reason, such as misconduct by the managers of third-party funds that we have recommended or made available to our clients, or change of legal requirements or regulatory environment.
-In connection with our provision of lending services, we may encounter complaints alleging breach of contract or potential usury claims in our ordinary course of business.
-We may also encounter complaints alleging misrepresentation on the part of our relationship managers or other employees.
-Moreover, if the relevant regulator issues new compulsory requirements affecting our business with which we are unable to comply in a timely manner or at all, we may encounter additional complaints, lawsuits or arbitration claims from our investors.
+In connection with our provision of lending services, we may encounter claims alleging breach of contract or potential usury claims in our ordinary course of business.
+We may also encounter claims alleging misrepresentation by our relationship managers or other employees with such requirements.
+Moreover, if any new regulatory requirements are issued by any compotent regulator which affect our business, we may not be able to comply in a timely manner or at all, we may also be subject to regulatory actions and may encounter additional lawsuits, arbitrations or other claims from our investors.
 These risks may be heightened during periods when credit, equity or other financial markets are deteriorating in value or are volatile, or when clients or investors are experiencing losses.
-Actions brought against us may result in settlements, awards, injunctions, fines, penalties or other results adverse to us, including harm to our reputation.
-Even if we are successful in defending against these actions, we may incur significant expenses in the defense of such matters.
-Predicting the outcome of such matters is inherently difficult, particularly where claimants seek substantial or unspecified damages, or when arbitration or legal proceedings are at an early stage.
+Claims or actions brought against us may result in settlements, awards, injunctions, fines, claims and penalties or other results adverse to us, including harm to our reputation.
+Even if we are successful in defending against these actions, we may incur significant expenses.
+Predicting the outcome of such matters is inherently difficult, particularly where claimants seek substantial or unspecified damages, or when legal or other proceedings are at an early stage.
 A substantial judgment, award, settlement, fine, or penalty could be materially adverse to our operating results or cash flows for a particular future period, depending on our results for that period.

-Any failure to ensure and protect the confidentiality of our clients' personal data and the improper use or disclosure of such data could lead to legal liability, adversely affect our reputation and have a material adverse effect on our business, financial condition or results of operations.
+Any failure to ensure cyber security or protection of our clients' personal data or privacy could lead to legal liabilities, adversely affect our reputation and have a material adverse effect on our business, financial condition or results of operations.

-Our services involve the exchange of information, including detailed personal and financial information regarding our clients, through a variety of electronic and non-electronic means.
+Our services involve the exchange of information, including personal and financial information related to our clients in a variety of electronic and non-electronic means.

-We face risks inherent in handling large volumes of data and in protecting the security of such data.
+We face risks inherent in handling large volumes of data and protecting such data.
 In particular, we face a number of data-related challenges concerning transactions and other activities that take place on our platform, including but not limited to:

-- protecting the data on our system, including against attacks on our system by outside parties or fraudulent behavior by our employees; - addressing concerns related to privacy and data-sharing, safety, security and other factors; and - complying with applicable laws, rules and regulations relating to the collection, use, disclosure or security of personal information, including any requests from regulatory and government authorities relating to such data.
+- protecting the data on our system, including against attacks on our system by outside parties or fraudulent behaviors by our employees; - addressing concerns related to privacy and data-sharing, safety, security and other factors; and - complying with applicable laws, rules and regulations relating to the collection, use, disclosure or security of personal information, including any requests from regulatory and government authorities relating to such data.

-There have been a number of highly publicized cases involving financial services companies, consumer-based companies, governmental agencies and other organizations reporting the unauthorized disclosure of client, customer or other confidential information in recent years, as well as cyber attacks involving the dissemination, theft and destruction of corporate information or other assets, as a result of failure to follow procedures by employees or contractors or as a result of actions by third parties.
-There have also been several highly publicized cases where hackers have requested "ransom" payments in exchange for not disclosing customer information or for restoring access to information or systems.
+There have been many media reports about different financial services companies, consumer-based companies, governmental agencies and other organizations invloving unauthorized disclosure of confidential information related to their clients or users in recent years, as well as cyber attacks involving the dissemination, theft and destruction of corporate information or other assets, which resulted in third party claims or actions against these companies.
+There have also been incidents where hackers have requested "ransom" payments in exchange for not disclosing customer information or for restoring access to information or systems.